diyajacob11/Keylogger-Py/README.md

 # Keylogger-Py
 Current functionality includes the ability to record keystrokes and take screenshots at every click.
+All files are timestamped and sent to an FTP server.

 ### Prerequisite libraries
 <ol>